DougChisholm/LogicAppsWorkshop01/README.md

 # Logic Apps Workshop 01

 This workshop shows how to use Azure Logic Apps to transform and transfer files from Azure Storage Accounts.
-It also includes optional elements to understand the power of Infrasctructure as Code, CICD and Azure AI Foundry for modernising legacy workflows.
+It also includes optional elements to understand the power of Infrasctructure as Code, CICD and Azure AI Foundry for modernising legacy workflows using Generative AI.

 - Create a resource group in Azure called "rg-logic-apps-workshop".
 - Install Azure CLI.